 Nigeria’s Real Estate Sector is growing nonetheless

-Without a doubt, the real estate sector has continued to be one of the most important sectors in the Nigerian economy.
+Without a doubt, the real estate sector has continued to be an important sector in the Nigerian economy.
 Figures have shown that the sector contributed immensely to Nigeria’s gross domestic product (GDP).
 For instance, in 2018, it contributed ₦1.26 trillion to the country’s national income.
-Moreover, the sector grew by 38% between the first and last quarter of 2018.

 However, the percentage contribution of real estate to GDP declined to 6.41% in 2018 from 6.85% in 2017.
 Notwithstanding, the real estate sector is engulfed with big potentials.

 What analysts say